Coldqueen19/PickVault/README.md

 # PickVault
 The first ever website to contain three of the best lockpicking tools online.
-A tracker for the LPU belts you have as well as a way to display evidence without having to create an account for Youtube or other platform,
+A tracker for the LPU belts you have as well as a way to display evidence without having to create an account for Youtube or other platform, a timeline of what you recieved and when, and a way to track what locks you have picked*.
+*Some HTML and CSS experience required.